 The City of Hamilton remains committed to ensuring that people experiencing homelessness receive the support they need while at the same time ensuring public spaces remain safe and accessible to all residents.

-The City’s approved Encampment Response Protocol outlines an approach for how staff of the City’s Encampment Response Team and homeless-serving partners work to engage those residing in encampments and help them transition to safer, more humane, and legal accommodations.
-An encampment site is only scheduled to be cleared once everyone at that location has been assessed, once everyone has been offered safe, indoor space; and notice has been provided to give people time and help to collect personal belongings.
+The City’s Encampment Response Team and homeless-serving partners work to engage those residing in encampments and help them transition to safer, more humane, and legal accommodations.
+An encampment site is only scheduled to be cleared once everyone at that location has been assessed, once everyone has been offered safe and appropriate indoor space, when available; and notice has been provided to give people time and help to collect personal belongings.

 Guiding Principles and Approach

 An assessment of the individual health and social needs of those living in an encampment, and the specific location of the encampment informs the individual response.
-The outreach that occurs during a 14 day period* will provide supports including but not limited to the following:
+The outreach that occurs will provide supports including but not limited to the following:

 - Engagement that treats every individual from a rights-based approach, ensuring dignity and confidentiality is maintained;

 - An assessment of health and social needs of individual with consent;